teleprop/teleprop/README.md

 - Transmitter antenna radioation pattern
 ## Designed for what use?
 Easy to use tool for:
-- to prediction of transmitter coverage area
+- to predict transmitter coverage area
 - to compare with standing state measured data
 - to compare with route registration measured data
 - to know effect of changing antenna and transmitter parameters